1. Add depth with a parallax effect

 WebINTENSIVE, a software company, takes a three-tiered approach on their projects page, placing a card over an image, on top of a block of color, which pushes the content to the forefront:

 Layering type over images is another way to make a design feel less constricted.
 In this example from Bauhem, a branding and design agency, they use a delayed fade-in effect on both the header and body text, layering them over monochromatic background images.
-This keeps the design from feeling overly boxy or card-based.
+This keeps the website design from feeling overly boxy or card-based.

 Floating titles over hero images is another way designers play with overlapping elements.
 It’s a familiar design practice, but a few sites have taken unique approaches that really stand out.

 Amsterdam Worldwide takes this basic concept and gives it their own spin.
 They shrink their hero image and float one portion of their title text over it for a creative layout design:

 3. Break up content with offset headers, subheaders, and columns

 Not every layout design needs complex animations and other embellishments to be engaging.
 Simply offsetting elements and columns can keep a layout from the boring confines of symmetry.

 Like any non-traditional layout methods, some thought needs to be put into the placement of the content and visuals.
 You can have these be offset, but there still needs to be a logic that ties related elements together.

 Alvogen, a pharmaceutical company, uses this staggered design approach for a more interesting layout: